Skip to main content

 Popeci

 Thin slices of meat rolled around cheese and ham, then grilled or fried.
-A Podgorica specialty often served as an appetizer or main course with fresh salad.
+A Podgorica favorite that shows up as a starter or a main with a side salad.

 Lake Skadar Carp